rcdilorenzo/fda-510k-medical-devices/src/static/md/process.md

 MultiLineConvert.start("../device-510k-converted.json", "device-510k-fda.txt.json")
 ```

 After letting this project rest for a week or two while working on new tools, I decided against using Hive with HBase and moved towards using [Spark](https://spark.apache.org/) with python and SQL in an [Apache Zeppelin](https://zeppelin.apache.org/) notebook.
 About this same time, I built my own computer with significantly higher clock speeds and RAM than the rack server.
-This machinery upgrade meant that I moved away from the Ambari views provided by HDP and towards using a Zeppelin notebook within a supporting HDFS (Hadoop Distributed File System).
-In this case, the HDFS was more practice than anything else.
+This machinery upgrade meant that I moved away from the Ambari views provided by HDP and towards using a Zeppelin notebook without a backing HDFS (Hadoop Distributed File System).

 Once I settled on the Zeppelin notebook, I was able to easily import the data with this simple snippet: